MethodsAndPractices/vsteam/.docs/Get-VSTeamClassificationNode.md

 ## NOTES

-This is a base function for iterations and areas.
+This function is the base function for Get-VSTeamArea and Get-VSTeamIteration.

 ## RELATED LINKS